Oxycodone Addiction And Treatment

 OxyContin is intended for moderate to severe pain and is supposed to release over time (it’s usually available in extended-release tablets).
 Because it’s intended for a slow-release, abuse of this medication is highly dangerous.

 When people abuse oxycodone, they may crush the pills and snort the powder, or dissolve it in water and inject it in the blood, muscle, or under the skin.
 Forcing a quicker release causes rapid effects, which in turn ensures too much oxycodone enters the bloodstream at one time.
-This increases risk of adverse effects, like slowed breathing, as well as risk of overdose.
+This increases the risk of adverse effects, like slowed breathing, as well as risk of overdose.

 Some people also abuse opioids with other substances, like alcohol.
 This is usually done to achieve enhanced “high” effects but can have dire effects as well.